csbrown/mancala/README.md

 mancala
 =======

 A mancala solver in c.
-This is designed to parse the mancala game tree and return the player with a winning strategy.
-Right now it does not terminate for games with more than 2 pots per side.
+This is designed to parse the mancala game tree and return the player with a win

+mancala.c is the solver
+mancala.py is a mancala game that I made for the sake of playing to develop strategies in my head brain.
+Requires 2 players.